 I add greens first, fruit, protein, fiber, and other add-ins, then small bits of liquid to blend until it’s desired consistency.
 I like to sit down to a smoothie bowl.
 I top it with additional nutrient-rich items like seeds, berries, and raw coconut.
 It’s not only filling but satisfying.
 Don’t skip the fiber or you’ll miss the satiety combo that Protein + Fiber provide.

 I will cycle through smoothies that are lower in carb and fat and simply high in protein, and those that do have fat, carbs, and protein in them depending on my (or clients goals and needs at the time).

 Don’t love a smoothie?
 Get the protein + fiber by stirring into your bowl of oatmeal or cooked quinoa.
 Make an overnight oats breakfast that’s pre and probiotics for your gut.
 Find other ways to get protein into your diet.
 Be sure you realize this: the value of 30 grams per meal is not the same as adding up a total at the end of the day.
 Your body has an optimal amount per meal.
 Your muscle loss or maintenance depends on it.
 Less protein per meal, less muscle per year.

-STRONGER 1 is open!
-12 weeks built for you based on research about you.
+STRONGER 1 is a 12-week program built for you based on research about you.
+Learn more.